-- Children who have not yet reached a GLD (Good Level of Development) will be supported to make accelerated progress ensuring their needs are met in line with EYFS provision.
-They will continue to be assessed to ensure they meet the Early Learning Goals and skills within Development matters. - Planned opportunities will include a balance of adult-initiated and child-initiated learning which will include independent learning challenges.
-Adults within the classroom interact and play alongside children and model the use of resources, activities, problem solving and language so that they can access the learning environment independently. - Building on the good practice of the EYFS, the children will be set daily learning challenges which will close gaps, consolidate and extend their learning.
-These independent activities give children the opportunity to practise and apply learnt skills or knowledge and are linked to learning taking place during the week or the previous week.
+- Information from the EYFS Profile Outcomes and discussions with the YR practitioners will be used to inform initial plans for the children at the beginning of Year One.
+This will include the continuation of any extra provision, interventions or small group focused work.
+Year 1 staff will also take into account any recommendations recorded on Concern Forms or SEND Support Plans and ensure these are implemented when they join Year 1. - Children who have not yet reached a GLD (Good Level of Development) will be supported to make accelerated progress ensuring their needs are met in line with EYFS provision.
+They will continue to be assessed to ensure they meet the Early Learning Goals and skills within Development Matters. - Planned opportunities will include a balance of adult-initiated and child-initiated learning which will include independent learning challenges.
+Adults within the classroom will interact and play alongside children and model the use of resources, activities, problem solving and language, so that they can access the learning environment independently and with confidence. - Building on the good practice of the EYFS, the children will be set daily learning challenges which will close gaps, consolidate and extend their learning.
+These independent activities give children the opportunity to practise and apply learnt new skills or knowledge learnt and can link to learning taking place during the week or the previous weeks.
 They may also take the form of pre-teaching activities to prepare children for the learning to come. - Where activities are introduced (or used in whole class sessions), these should be available for children to use during child-initiated learning opportunities to extend their own learning.
 These will include the daily 'learning challenges' and children will be actively encouraged to complete them across the session.
-As the term develops and when it is appropriate for the individual child, there will be an expectation that some of the challenges must be completed. - Whole class teaching sessions will be short, active and use effective questioning to differentiate.
+As the term develops and when it is appropriate for the individual child, there will be an expectation that some of the challenges must be completed.
+The expectation to complete 'Star Challenges' will be introduced when they join Year 1- they should be accustomed to this as they would have done this in Reception too. - Whole class teaching sessions will be short, active and use effective questioning to differentiate learning so all children should be able to access it.
 Learning should be 'chunked' where necessary so that children remain focused and attentive.
 However, learning should always be interactive and provide opportunities for talk and interaction.